Pioneer packs

 Day 2:

-It's a must to sail through Klüver's canal, which is located after Bridge No. 7.
-It's not very wide or deep and the trees grow over it so that the branches and leaves almost form a "roof".
-But there's just enough room for you to sail your canoe through, and from here you enter the most beautiful lake in the middle of the forest.
-The lake is called Avnsø and is usually called "The Glasses", a name given to the lake due to its shape because it actually resembles a pair of old-fashioned nose glasses.
+It is a must to sail in through Klüvers canal, which is located after Bridge no. 7.
+It is not very wide or deep, and the trees grow out over it, so branches and leaves almost form a “roof”.
+But there is just room for you to sail through with your canoe, and from here you sail into the most beautiful lake, which lies in the middle of the forest.
+The lake is called Avnsø and is normally called "Brillerne", a name the lake has received because of its shape, because it actually resembles a pair of old-fashioned glasses.

-Now the trip continues towards Silkeborg, where you will sail on the 2.5 km long Remstrup River.
-Remstrup Å runs from Brassø to Silkeborg Harbor, where Silkeborg Kanocenter is also based, after which the river flows into Silkeborg Langsø.
+Now the trip continues towards Silkeborg, where you will sail on Remstrup Å, which is 2.5 km. long.
+Remstrup Å runs from Brassø to Silkeborg Harbour, where Silkeborg Kanocenter also has its base, after which the river runs further out into Silkeborg Langsø.

 You will then sail past the Silkeborg Paper Factory area, where Jysk Musik & Teaterhus, cinema, hotel,